BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 # Payment request formats

 Payment information can be shared in many formats and over diverse communication channels.
-Each has its advantages and limitations, these formats seen together allow for broad flexibility in initiating payments, both on lightning and on-chain.
+Each has its advantages and limitations.
+These formats seen together allow for broad flexibility in initiating payments, both on lightning and on-chain.
 Some of them are still maturing and have varying support across applications.

 {% include tip/open.html color="blue" icon="info" label="Test your apps for compatibility" %}